amirazma/leaderboard/README.md

  List a user information (name, age, points, address) based on given ID.
 - ---
 - **POST**  /api/users/register

 Register a user.
-The required fields are : name, age, points, address.
+The required fields are : name, age, address.

-All fileds are mandatory.
+Points field is not required.
+It will be **0** by default when we register a new user.

+You cannot register 2 users with the same name (because we didn't have unique identifier like Email address, I decided to use 'name' as our unique identifier)
 - ----
 - **PUT**   /api/users/{id}/update_point/{action}